JuliaParallel/DistributedArrays.jl/README.md

 import it explcitly, or prefix functions that can can only be used in spmd mode with `SPMD.`, for example, `SPMD.sendto`.

-NOTE: It is not a good idea to instantiate `DArray` objects within an SPMD function/block, as this will result in `N` copies of the the object.
-Similarly calling `@everywhere` or `spmd` from within a an SPMD function/block will result in `N*N` parallel runs.
-In SPMD mode the function/block is executed concurrently on all workers.

 Example
 -------